Lightw3ight/ScriptSharpMicrosoftAjax/Readme.txt

-ScriptSharpMicrosoftAjax is a Script# import library for writing Scrip# code against the Microsoft Ajax javascript library
+ScriptSharpMicrosoftAjax is a Script# import library for writing Scrip# code against the Microsoft Ajax javascript library.